Influenza (flu)

 Note: Avian influenza (bird flu) is not covered in this factsheet, for information on this topic, see our avian influenza in brief article.

-Influenza is a viral infection of the respiratory tract; symptoms appear rapidly but last a relatively short period of time.
-In healthy individuals, influenza is usually self-limiting (i.e. it resolves without treatment), with recovery within two to seven days [1].
+Influenza (flu) is a common viral infection affecting the lungs and airways; symptoms appear rapidly but last a relatively short period of time.
+In healthy individuals, influenza usually resolves without treatment, with recovery within two to seven days [1].
+However, influenza can occasionally cause severe illness or death, especially in vulnerable groups [1, 2].

 Risk areas

 Influenza occurs throughout the world.
-In temperate regions of the northern hemisphere, most influenza activity is from November to March (between December and March in the United Kingdom).
-In the southern hemisphere most influenza activity occurs between April and September.
-In the tropics, influenza viruses can circulate throughout the year.
+In temperate regions of the northern hemisphere, most influenza activity is from October to March.
+In the southern hemisphere most influenza activity occurs between April and September [8].
+In the tropics, influenza viruses can circulate throughout the year [2].
+Travellers may be exposed to influenza outside of the typical season if in contact with a person from a country experiencing influenza outbreaks [7].

-Up to date worldwide information on influenza activity is available from the World Health Organization (WHO).
-Data on influenza activity in Europe is also available from the European Centre for Disease Prevention and Control.
+Up to date worldwide information on influenza activity is available from the World Health Organization (WHO)/ FluNet.
+Data on influenza activity in Europe is also available from the European Centre for Disease Prevention and Control and WHO Europe.

 Risk for travellers